Timespot1: A 28nm CMOS Pixel Read-Out ASIC for 4D Tracking at High Rates: Chip architecture

 The baseline value will tend to drift away from the stored one due to the presence of parasitic currents, discharging $C_{oc}$.
 Therefore the OC procedure must be repeated periodically.
-The frequency of this operation and the time required to perform it will determine a dead time for the channel.
-Therefore the switching circuit has been optimized to reduce the dead-time.
+The frequency of this operation and the time required to perform it will determine a dead time for the channel. \cor{Therefore the switching circuit has been optimized to reduce the dead-time.}{$C_{oc}$ and the feedback switch have been sized in order to optimize the circuit dead time.
+Specifically, the sizing of $C_{oc}$ constitutes a trade-off between the the OC coherence time and a low pass filtering by the mean of its parasitic capacitance to ground.
+Its capacitance value has been set to \SI{100}{\femto\farad}.
+The switch has been sized acting on its $W/L$ in order to reduce it off-current and therefore its on-current.
+This creates a trade-off between the OC setting time and its coherence.
+As result the circuit is able to achieve a \SI{100}{\nano\second} setting time, with a coherence time of \SI{1}{\milli \second} corresponding to a dead time of \SI{0.018}{\permille}.
+This result was measured on a previous prototype \cite{ocmes}.}

 Finally, after the core discriminator, the signal is buffered with a CMOS inverter in order to produce a digital pulse.